Aditya930GO/Aditya930GO/README.md

 - 👋 Hi, I’m @aditya
-- 👀 I’m interested in u
+- 👀 I’m interested in Learning everything
-- 🌱 I’m currently learning javascript, html, css, vue, node
+- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on project that fun
+- 💞️ I’m looking to collaborate on projects that fun
-- 📫 How to reach me ...
+- 📫 How to reach me through my linked.in

 <!---
 Aditya930GO/Aditya930GO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.